 Meetups have also proven invaluable in seeking out teams and events that boosted my social deficit.
 Locally I found groups that met to work on I.T projects and freelancing groups that met over lunch to talk all things freelance with like-minded folk.

 These led to a few of us actually starting our own co-working meet-up group which has led to several sessions working and having lunch with other remote workers with the added advantage that you are not bound to the place or people so any personal issues don’t have to be tolerated like a negative colleague in daily office attendance.

-Going to the gym, going for a run or even just going for a walk is also important, but this really isn’t just for remote working, being sat at a computer all day is pretty dangerous that’s why I use what is the most comfortable computer chair for long hours sitting in 2020 to avoid hurting my back, ‘healthy mind healthy body’ is not just a nice play on words.
+Going to the gym, going for a run or even just going for a walk is also important, but this really isn’t just for remote working, being sat at a computer all day is pretty dangerous that’s why I use what is the most comfortable computer chair for long hours sitting in 2020 in the Technomono guide, to find the best one to avoid hurting my back, ‘healthy mind healthy body’ is not just a nice play on words.

 It’s good to talk

 Working remotely means you probably don’t have your boss or client breathing down your neck, a perk for sure, but communication is all the more important.

 Slack has been absolutely brilliant for me to keep in direct contact with my employer and clients, they can find out quickly what I am up to and I can always communicate any issues / concerns.
 I’ve worried at times that I am sending too many updates, but as my boss says ‘people would rather get too much communication rather than none at all’.

 Seriously, it may sound daft, but since you are working from home why not prettify your workspace with some fauna.
 Studies have shown that a bit of greenery can make people more productive and if nothing more that plant makes the place look nice and cleans the air, remember you are going to be spending a fair amount of time at that desk.

 A very cool tedx talk on replacing mechanical office ventilation with plants can be found here.